 The Royal Irish Academy’s Charlemont Grants Scheme was established in 2007 (formerly known as the RIA Mobility Grant Scheme).
 It is a high-impact travel grants scheme aimed at early-career postdoctoral researchers.
-The scheme, named in honour of the Academy’s first president, and notable Grand Tourist, James Caulfeild, the first Earl of Charlemont (1728-99), facilitates short international visits for the conduct of primary research in any subject area.
+The scheme, named in honour of the Academy’s first president, and notable Grand Tourist, James Caulfeild, the first Earl of Charlemont (1728-99), facilitates short international visits (outbound or inbound) for the conduct of primary research in any subject area.

 How to Apply

 To receive an application pack, please register your interest here

 The deadline for receipt of applications is Monday, 7 January 2019 at 17:00